tharaaali/rgdn-optimizer-based-deconvolution/README.md

 So, to evaluate our trained model: convoluted the recovered photo (output of our model) with the bluer-kernel and compare it with the input photo to the model (ground-truth * bluer-kernel) comparing methods to use :MSE, SSIM

 ## Requirements to Run

+        There are 2 files (ipynb)

+        1. To train model:
+                    file name: `End-to-end-non-blind-deconvolution.ipynb`:
+	            in this file the code for training a model from the beginning !!

+        2. To evaluate a model:
+                             file name: `evaluation2.ipynb`:
+	                      This file: to load an already trained model and evaluate it!

+        Requirements to Run any of the files:

 	1. first download the dataset (http://chaladze.com/l5/)
-		need to make sure that the dataset is in the directory:
+	      * need to make sure that the dataset is in the directory:
 		#path for dataset folder:
-		DATASET ="PATH"
+		DATA_DIR ="PATH"
+                in this directory, there should be 2 folders /train, /test

-		specify the directory path, where the trained model will be saved:
+	      * specify the directory path, where the trained model will be saved:
 		#path where to save trained models folder:
-		SAVE_MODEL_DIR='PATH"
+		SAVE_MODEL_DIR="PATH"  /Initially it's right

-		in case the trained model is ready to test, the directory path to the model should be spicified
+	      * in case the trained model is ready to test, the directory path to the model should be specified
 		#path for already trained models folder:
-		MODEL_DIR='PATH'

-		initially all these directories are set right
+		MODEL_DIR="PATH" /Initially it's right

 	2. get environment ready:

-         first time when start server/set environmnt: it's needed to run the comands to install the requirment: uncomment the line: # !pip install -r requirements.txt

-          or you can install the libraries
+         first time when start server/set environment: it's needed to run the commands to install the requirement: uncomment the line: # !pip install -r requirements.txt OR you can install the libraries
 			# install necessary tools
 			!pip install pydoe -q
 			!pip install torchsummary -q